sinanilker/basement_control/README.md

+# 259.043 Algorithmic Evolutionary Design and Multi-criteria Evolutionary Optimization I
 # Basement Control System Project

 A desktop GUI application for managing and simulating indoor environmental controls in a basement setting.
 Built with Python's Tkinter, the system lets users input environmental parameters and receive automated feedback based on predefined thresholds.
-Under the class of 259.043 Algorithmic Evolutionary Design and Multi-criteria Evolutionary Optimization I

 ## Features